lainchan/lainchan/README.md

 *	If you're unsure about how to enable or configure certain features, make sure you have read the comments in ```inc/config.php```.
-*	Documentation can be found at <http://tinyboard.org/docs/>.
+*	Documentation can be found [here](http://tinyboard.org/docs/).
-*	You may join Tinyboard's IRC channel for support and general queries:
+*	You can join Tinyboard's IRC channel for support and general queries:
 	[irc.datnode.net #tinyboard](irc://irc.datnode.net/tinyboard).

 License